yizeyi18/abacus-develop/docs/advanced/install.md

 # GPU = OFF  #We do not support GPU yet
 # OFF:  do not use GPU
 # CUDA: use CUDA
+OPENMP = OFF
+# the default is not to use OPENMP to accelerate.
+# Change OPENMP to ON to use OPENMP.

 #======================================================================